kragen/dercuano/markdown/rsync-message-base.md

 The Usenet message-ID approach
 ------------------------------

-The Usenet approach is to identify each message with a "Message-ID" unique to that message, but much shorter than the entire message.
+The Usenet approach is to identify each message with a “Message-ID” unique to that message, but much shorter than the entire message.
-Then, before transmitting the entire message from one node to another, the communicating nodes verify that the message isn't already present on the receiving node; the Usenet protocol NNTP has commands called IHAVE and SENDME for this purpose.  `IHAVE foo` indicated the availability of the message with the message-ID `foo`; `SENDME foo`
+Then, before transmitting the entire message from one node to another, the communicating nodes verify that the message isn’t already present on the receiving node; the Usenet protocol NNTP has commands called IHAVE and SENDME for this purpose.  `IHAVE foo` indicated the availability of the message with the message-ID `foo`; `SENDME foo`